 Measure Rests

-Measure rests MUST be indicated by an equal sign character =.
+Measure rests are indicated with an equal sign character =.
 This character MUST be followed by a positive integer indicating the number of measures for which this rest applies, unless the measure rest only applies to a single measure.
 In this case, the number MAY be omitted.

-Measure rests MUST NOT be used with Mensural notation, due to the general absence of measures in this system of notation.
+Measure rests MUST NOT be used with Mensural and Neume notations, due to the general absence of measures in this system of notation.

 Changes to Staff Definitions

-Clefs, key signatures, and time signatures MAY be changed within an incipit.
+Clefs, key signatures, and time signatures can be changed within the musical content of an encoding.

-The percent character % MUST be used to indicate a clef change.
+The character % is used to indicate a clef change.
 A clef change MAY occur anywhere within the music notation section.
 This character MUST be followed by a clef definition according to the specifications given in the Clef section.
+A clef change MUST NOT be used to change the notation type (e.g., from CWMN to Mensural).

-The dollar character $ MUST be used to indicate a key signature change.
+The character $ is used to indicate a key signature change.
 A key signature change MAY appear anywhere in the music notation, but SHOULD appear immediately following a bar line.
 This character MUST be followed by a key signature definition according to the specifications given in the Key Signature section.

-The at sign character @ MUST be used to indicate a time signature change.
+The character @ is used to indicate a time signature change.
 A time signature change MAY appear anywhere in the music notation, but SHOULD appear immediately following a bar line.
 This character MUST be followed by a time signature definition according to the specifications given in the Time Signature section.

 Shortcuts